Chen Cuello

 Enterprise Data Warehouse Platforms and Solutions

 EDW platforms have a wide range of features, so you’ll need to find one that meets the requirements of your business.
-Some choices include Google BigQuery, AWS or Snowflake.
+Some popular integration choices include Google BigQuery, AWS or Snowflake.
 During the selection process, you need to consider security, integration options, scalability, and the overall performance of the EDW.

 What’s the Right Enterprise Data Warehouse Tool for Your Business?